Are you aware of the dos and don’ts associated with workplace bathrooms?

 The workplace bathroom exists for specific purposes, neither of which (we’re sure) we need to explain in any great detail.
 But there are certain things that are not appropriate – the most obvious being conducting business.
 Let’s face it, no-one is on top of their negotiating game when they are immediately concerned with… erm, evacuations.

-So, your attempts to seal a deal are not going to go down well.
-At best, those involved are going to feel uncomfortable; and worst, the deal will be lost completely, leaving you with a lot of questions to answer when your boss learns of your overzealous endeavour.
-So, leave business for the boardroom and keep it clear from the bathroom.
+So, any attempts to seal a deal are not going to go down well.
+At best, those involved are going to feel uncomfortable; and worst, the deal will be lost completely.
+So, inform your employees to leave the business for the boardroom and keep it clear from the bathroom.

 Admittedly, there was once a time when no-one would bat an eyelid if they noticed a person not washing their hands, but those days are long gone.
 The vast majority of people consider it as essential as closing the cubicle door, and as such has become an essential part of proper workplace bathroom etiquette.